br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-### Version 1.5 (27.01.2022)
+### Version 1.6 (30.05.2022)
-- Add recipe to list after save command when it does not exist
-- Fixed typo in memory allocation status check
+- Fixed rename command can cause memory violation and crash PLC